We are here to continue doing what we always have done.

 Cooperative Credit, the Bank close to local people, businesses and communities.

 We believe that it is possible to combine:

-The history of Cooperative Credit has roots dating back to the 1800s, when the first examples of banks inspired by the ideals of cooperation and localism took shape in France, Belgium and Germany in particular.
+The history of credit unions can be traced all the way back to the 1800s when the first experiments of banks inspired by the principles of cooperation and localism took shape in France, Belgium and Germany in particular.

-In Italy, the first experiment of this kind took place in 1883 when Leone Wollemborg founded the very first Rural Bank in Loreggia, in the province of Padua, following the model developed in Germany by Friedrich Wilhelm Raiffeisen based on the ethical principles of Christian inspiration.
+In Italy, the earliest cooperative credit experiment dates back to 1883, when Leone Wollemborg founded the first Rural Bank in the town of Loreggia in the province of Padua, inspired by the German model developed by Friedrich Wilhelm Raiffeisen based on the ethical principles of Christianity.

-In 1891, when the Pope encouraged Catholics to undertake economic initiatives to stimulate the development of rural classes and the urban proletariat in his Rerum Novarum encyclical, Rural Banks (which later became Cooperative Credit Banks) began to spread across Italy.
+After the Pope urged Catholics to undertake economic initiatives to stimulate the development of the rural population and urban proletariat in the encyclical Rerum Novarum of 1891, Rural Banks began to spread right across Italy (more recently becoming BCC- Cooperative Credit Banks).

 For over 100 years, Cooperative Credit has been a key factor for the development of local communities.

 Born to promote local development, the system has always known how to operate within each community it has encountered, with a collaborative and supportive spirit.

 This is the history our roots stem from.